thidoo/jekyll-now/_posts/2018-3-19-SQL-Basics.md

-## SQL Basics

-* Structured Query Language
+* SQL stands for Structured Query Language
-* Used to communicate with a database
+* It is used to communicate with a database

 **Table Basics**